seykron/cv/src/cv.en.markdown

 functional tests using cypress, puppetteer and playwright.

 I think team work and a quality-oriented development process is the key to build good software.
-I build solutions based on well-known software architecture patterns, good practices and conventions.
+I aim to build solutions based on well-known software architecture patterns, good practices and conventions.
 Good communication, peer reviews and group design are essential to build a common knowledge base and deliver a good product.